bassjobsen/jbst/README.md

 ------------

 [Download the latest version as .zip file](https://github.com/bassjobsen/jamedo-bootstrap-start-theme/archive/master.zip).
 Upload the .zip file to your Wordpress theme directory (wp-content/themes) or use Install theme function in your dashboard.
 Activate the theme in your dashboard ( Appearence > themes ).
+Make sure your wp-content/uploads directory is writable before activating!

 Customization and LESS
 ----------------------

-JBST has a build in customizer.
-Bootstrap's CSS could by changed by modifying it's LESS file (`library/assets/less/`).
+JBST has a build in customizer and LESS editor.
 Also read: [Integrate LESS in JBST WordPress Theme](http://bassjobsen.weblogs.fm/integrate-less-jbst-wordpress-theme/).
-LESS implementation build in with [WP LESSCSS](https://github.com/bassjobsen/wp-lesscss) which relies on [less.php](https://github.com/oyejorge/less.php).
+LESS implementation build in with [WP LESS to CSS](https://github.com/bassjobsen/wp-less-to-css) which relies on [less.php](https://github.com/oyejorge/less.php).
+Add your mixins, variables and function with the editor `Settings > WP LESS to CSS`.
+Check the plugin documentation for advanched options.
+Optional add LESS code to library/assets/less/custom.less (less/custom.less for child themes) or wpless2css/wpless2css.less (backup when updating the theme!).

+Modify the build in Twitter's Boostrap Code:
+Don't edit wpless2css/bootstrap/variables.less but overwrite the variables in the editor mentioned above.

+Note: Edit and add LESS code with the editor, unless you understand what you're doing.
+Modifications with the editor are saved in the database and not over written or lost when you update your theme.
+Changing less/custom.less in your child theme will also be save.
+Cause CSS is valid LESS you could also add CSS code to the LESS editor.

 Migration Skematik to JBST
 ---------